philipturner/molecular-renderer/README.md

 TODO (miscellaneous):
 - [Minecraft-like font](https://github.com/IdreesInc/Monocraft) presenting: simulation hours, number of atoms (rounded to small s.f.), simulation name, factor of time amplification for slow-motion (rounded to small s.f.).
-- If extracting data through the OpenMM Python layer becomes a bottleneck, make OpenMM Clang module for C bindings (part of Xcode project).
+- If extracting data through the OpenMM Python layer becomes a bottleneck, make OpenMM Clang module for C/C++ bindings (part of Xcode project).
+- Real-time simulation mode using OpenMM CPU backend, only viable for very small simulations.
+- Methods for user interaction like MSEP, beyond changing perspective (interacting with molecules in small CPU mode)
+- AR companion app: low-latency connection to Mac for real-time small CPU simulation
+- AR companion app: loading a serialized GPU simulation for interactive rendering
+- AR companion app: port AMD FidelityFX to Metal because Apple prohibits MetalFX on iOS.
+Or, just reverse-engineer MetalFX and copy the Mac `default.metallib` into the iOS app.

 ## Requirements